Walgreen under shareholder pressure to relocate to Europe: FT

 An Alliance Boots spokeswoman would not comment, saying it was a Walgreen matter.

-Walgreen shares were up 2.7 percent at $66.01 in afternoon trading on Monday on the New York Stock Exchange.
+Walgreen shares were up 1.05 percent in premarket trading on Monday.
+They had closed at $64.26 on the New York Stock Exchange on Friday.

-(Reporting by Shailaja Sharma and Siddharth Cavale in Bangalore; Editing by Saumyadeb Chakrabarty and Savio D'Souza)
+(Reporting by Shailaja Sharma and Siddharth Cavale in Bangalore; Editing by Saumyadeb Chakrabarty)